mo8047/TryHackMe-Room-Reports/Cyber Security 101/Networking/Nmap: The Basics #29/Notes.md

 Task:What is the last IP address that will be scanned when your scan target is 192.168.0.1/27?

-To find this command I used the -sL to list the IP addresses and took out the last IP address as the answer.
+To find this command, I used the -sL to list the IP addresses and took out the last IP address as the answer.

 ![](Picture1.png) Command
 ![](Picture2.png) Answer